-This course will introduce the concept of inventory and product control as it relates to warehousing and distribution of materials and goods.
+This course is a basic overview of logistics management.
+Logistics involves the flow of goods and services involving such aspects as warehousing, materials handling, inventory control, and transportation from the raw material to the end user.
 Students will begin to explore management and supervisory level aspects of the warehousing industry, including staffing, quality control, resource management, problem solving, and group dynamics.

-• Logistics and Distribution 4 - Work-Based PREREQUISITES: Logistics and Distribution 1, 2, and 3
+• Logistics and Distribution 4 - Work-Based

+PREREQUISITES: Logistics and Distribution 1, 2, and 3 with a recommended 75 or higher in all three courses.